How to Quiet ATV Exhaust Noise – Your 12 Best Options

 The first is getting an aftermarket muffler silencer intended to be installed at the end of your stock system.

-Often you’ll find that these mufflers give a more silent system, even if you use it to replace the stock muffler.
+Frequently, you’ll discover that these mufflers provide a quieter system, even when used as a replacement for the stock muffler.
 This option may, however, require some slight modification to make it fit.

-Another cool option for silencing your bike cheaply is replacing the stock muffler with a stock muffler from any Japanese racing motorcycle.
+Another option for silencing your ATV cheaply is replacing the stock muffler with a stock muffler from any Japanese racing motorcycle.

 Owners of these bikes often replace their stock mufflers with aftermarket performance exhausts.
 You should be able to get your hands on the stock one at a very reasonable price or for free.